ben-n-fuller/industrial-stats/README.md

 The notebooks and code in this repo can be run through VS Code or in Jupyter Lab.

 ## Install Julia
-Julia installation and version management is best handled by the `juliaup` package.
+It is recommended to use `juliaup` to manage Julia installation and versioning.
 Instructions for different platforms are available in the [official repo](https://github.com/JuliaLang/juliaup).

-Then, in the project root, install the required packages.
+Once installed, activate the local package environment in the root directory:

 ```
 julia -e "import Pkg; Pkg.activate(\".\")"